weaversa/cryptol-course/labs/SAW/Game/GameOutline.md

 # TODO
+- Polish comments in all Game/ files
+  - Remove unused code when appropriate
 - Define the background of the library (structs, functions, etc)
 - Cryptol record/tuples ('(') for initDefaultPlayer
 - Add `selfDamage` prototype to `Game.h`
 - Remove the first 3 preconditions in `selfDamage_Contract` given that they were used for debugging and are no longer needed
 - Move `quickBattle` to come right after `selfDamage`, which is after `resolveAttack` given that it makes sense in the lesson plan
 - Consider moving `resetInventoryItems`, `initScreen`, and `setScreenTile` earlier in the lesson plan
-  - Recall that `setScreenTile` shows extern global variables
+  - Recall that `setScreenTile` shows extern global variables --> move after `getDefaultLevel` to continue the global variable discussion
 - Confirm the error cases yield the expected error results
   - Necessary because some of these errors were encountered and resolved already.
   - Want to properly recreate them for learning purposes.